BrightcoveOS/metrics-graphite-pickle/README.md

 Change Log
 ----------

+### 1.0.2
+* Changed encoding to ISO-8859-1 to match the python default

 ### 1.0.1
 * Fixed a bug where a `batchSize` passed to `enable` was ignored.
 * Recreates the socket on each batch to prevent reaching the 100K byte limit (and a broken pipe)